Sledmine/lua-blam/README.md

-# lua-blam 1.0.0
+# lua-blam v1.0.0

-### What is it?
+## What is lua-blam?

-Is a Lua library for scripting that allows you to handle Halo Custom Edition memory as objects in your script, including features as API extension and unification between Chimera and SAPP.
+Is a Lua library/module for scripting that allows you to handle Halo Custom Edition memory as objects in your script, it also includes some features as API extension and unification between Chimera and SAPP.

 ### What is intended for?

 LuaBlam aims to make easier and more understandable scripts providing simple syntax and accesible API functions making a standard for game memory editing.

 ### Highlights